manpreets7/quickheadshots/README.md

 ## Contact Us

-For any questions or support, please visit our [contact page](https://quickheadshots.com/contact).
+For any questions or support, please email us at [support@quickheadshots.com](mailto:support@quickheadshots.com).

 ---